changliu98/AssemblageDocs/docs/source/dataset.rst

 .. warning::
-   **Linux dataset GCC -Oz optimization** (Updated November 2025) An issue has been identified with the `-Oz` flag in the Linux dataset: binaries labeled as being built with `-Oz` may actually have been compiled with `-Os` or with the compiler flags defined in the repository’s original Makefile.
+   **Linux dataset GCC -Oz optimization** (Updated November 2025) An issue has been identified with the `-Oz` flag in the Linux dataset: binaries labeled as being built with `-Oz` may actually have been compiled with `-Os` or with the compiler flags defined in the repository's original Makefile.
 To address this, the dataset has been updated with newly generated GCC `-O2` binaries.
-   If your work is sensitive to optimization levels, please use the Clang or GCC binaries built with  optimization levels: `O0`, `O1`, `O2`, and `O3`.

 Dataset Access
 ----------------